occlum/occlum/demos/README.md

 ## Other demos

+* `embedded_mode/`: A cross-enclave memory throughput benchmark enabled by the embedded mode of Occlum.
+* `gdb_support/`: This demo explains the technical detail of GDB support and demonstrates how to debug an app running upon Occlum with GDB.
 * `remote_attestation/`: This project demonstrates how an app running upon Occlum can perform SGX remote attestation.
-* `embedded_mode/`: A cross-enclave memory throughput benchmark enabled by the embedded mode of Occlum.